The notary statement needs to reflect the date you completed the notary act, which in this example is 6/15/20XX. You may not use a date in the past.

 E&O policies that cover notarizations are “silent” on how the notarization is performed.
 The E&O policies sold by PAN cover notarial acts if they are performed according to current notary law, rules and regulations.

-With eNotarization, the notary and the customer are in the same room, within arm’s reach.
+With electronic notarization, the notary and the customer are in the same room, within arm’s reach.
 They use the same computer to sign an electronic document.
 Remote online notarization also involves an electronic document, but takes place over the internet, using approved audio-visual technology.
 The notary is in one location, the customer is in another location.

 To learn more, watch this video.